 - Jenny Cheng Scholarship

-- College of Humanities and Social Sciences Board of Advisors Scholarship
+- College of Humanities and Social Sciences Dean’s Board Scholarship

 - College of Humanities and Social Sciences Dean’s Scholarship